 Lincoln is a city that often flies under the radar.
-It doesn’t seem to get the attention that it deserves so I’m here to change that with my local’s guide to the historic city of Lincoln.
+It doesn’t seem to get the attention that it deserves so I’m here to change with my list of the best things to do in Lincoln.
+This guide will show you exactly why you need to visit this brilliant city and I just know you’ll be planning a visit soon!

 Situated almost in the geographical centre of its namesake county, Lincoln is a historic and quaint cathedral city in the East Midlands.
 There is no doubt that Lincoln flies under the radar and is often bypassed altogether for bigger cities nearby such as Nottingham or Sheffield or even York.
 I think that that means there are many people who don’t realise just how much they are missing out.